 - Breaking and entering, theft, larceny.

-During a criminal records search, in most cases won’t learn if they has had any moving violations, like:
+During a criminal records search, in most cases won’t learn if they have had any moving violations, like:

 - Drivers license suspended or revoked.